WISDelft/working_from_home_tips/README.md

 ## Productivity and Focus

 - Try out Pomodoro technique, for Mac users Tomato One is a very simple app to help you with that.
 - Ignore Corona tweets by adding mute words.
-Go to: Seetings>Content preferences>Safety>Muted>Muted words
+Go to: Seetings>Content preferences>Safety>Muted>Muted words.
+- If you have problems keeping away from social media, a (paid) alternative for computers and phones is [Freedom](https://freedom.to/).
+Free alternatives include [ColdTurkey](https://getcoldturkey.com/pricing/) and [SelfControl](https://selfcontrolapp.com/)(Mac Only)